ICRAR/daliuge/docs/README.orig.rst

 Building the three images is easy, just start with the daliuge-base image by running::

-  cd daliuge-common && ./build_base.sh && cd ..
+  cd daliuge-common && ./build_common.sh && cd ..

 then build the runtime::

-  cd daliuge-runtime && ./build_engine.sh && cd ..
+  cd daliuge-engine && ./build_engine.sh && cd ..

 and last build the translator::